 Matriculation.
 An accepted student is expected to begin his or her upper-division professional program at the beginning of the immediate fall term.
-There is no spring admission to the upper division.
+There is no spring admission to the upper division and deferrals are not allowed.

 Graphic Design Application Requirements.
 Individual applicants are responsible for obtaining the Graphic Design Application Packet by visiting the College of Architecture and Environmental Design Academic Advising Office in ARCH 141.
 Application materials are submitted in a portfolio organized by the individual applicant.
 The student's name must be affixed to the outside, with completed materials appearing in the following order: